 Vienna's first album, Singin Wid A Sword in Ma Han reprised tunes from her award-winning play of the same name in collaboration with Washboard XT on spoons, pots and other percussion.

 Her second album, Vienna Carroll Live, is a live recording of an evening celebrating Blues and Roots music at NYC’s famous Living Room and featured Washboard XT, Michael O’Brien (Harry Connick Jr., Ruben Blades) on bass, Melanie Dyer and Keith Johnston.

 Vienna's current CD project in development, Harlem Country, includes stories that highlight sea shanties, work songs from the water and rare spirituals, Black songs in whose bosom all American music rests.
 She will continue to work with her stellar string band.

-Other projects: “SHALLOW BROWN,” a musical play about Black sailors and the Underground Railroad and featured at the First Langston Hughes Playwright Showcase in Harlem NY, May 2019.
-“The Hills” an award-winning series about the heroism of a free Black NY community during the Civil War as Resident Artist at the Hudson River Museum, Yonkers, NY.
-The "First NYC Underground Railroad Festival Juneteenth Celebration” held at Brooklyn's Plymouth Church of the Pilgrim, a certified Underground Railroad stop.
-“Singin Wid A Sword In Ma Han,” a musical docudrama about a family escaping slavery (NYC Fringe Festival Audience Favorite Award).
+Plays and Other Projects: |SHALLOW BROWN: Thessalonia and the Free Sailor, First Langston Hughes Playwright Showcase, Harlem NY |Valor In The Hills, award-winning series about a free Black NY community during the Civil War.
+Hudson River Museum, Yonkers NY |First NYC Underground Railroad Festival Juneteenth Celebration, Plymouth Church of the Pilgrim, Brooklyn NY |Singin Wid A Sword In Ma Han, NYC Fringe Festival Audience Favorite Award.